AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/audience-manager.md

 ---
 title: Add Adobe Audience Manager
 description: Learn how to implement Adobe Audience Manager on your website using Server-Side Forwarding and tags.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
-solution: Experience Platform, Data Collection, Audience Manager
+solution: Data Collection, Audience Manager
 exl-id: 4adbea13-9f53-4c63-acbc-f1eae7ea4305
 ---
 # Add Adobe Audience Manager